Local history and heritage in libraries

-Each of our local libraries have small collections of local material.
-A larger collection of local studies material is available in Central Reference Library, situated on the first floor of Central Library in Stirling.
+Each of our local libraries has small collections of local material.
+A larger collection of local studies material is available in the Central Reference Library, situated on the first floor of Central Library in Stirling.

 Just some of the resources available:

 - Valuation Rolls for the Burgh of Stirling between 1855-1902.
 For each property, they record the name and designation of the proprietor, the tenant, the occupier and the annual rateable value.

 - A collection of maps for the 19th and 20th Centuries including large scale maps for the Stirlingshire area and geological maps.

 - The Stirling Observer Christmas Annual holds a wealth of information about events throughout the year including weddings and obituaries.

 13 local newspaper titles are available to view on microfilm including Stirling Journal (1820 – 1970) and the Stirling Observer.
 Various indexes are available to help you find relevant information.
 The Stirling Observer People Index 1911-1969 is one of the indexes which you can search online.